Johnny Foreigner

 Johnny Foreigner are an indie rock four-piece from Birmingham, UK, consisting of guitarist and lead vocalist Alexei Berrow, bassist and vocalist Kelly Parker (née Southern), drummer Junior Elvis Washington Laidley, and guitarist and visual artist Lewes Herriot.

-The band released six albums, beginning with a self-release in 2005 and their full-studio debut Waited Up 'til It Was Light in 2008.
-They were last active in 2016, releasing the record Mono No Aware, touring it, and performing their final show at a Christmas gig in Leicester.
+The band have released six albums, beginning with a self-release in 2005 and their full-studio debut Waited Up 'til It Was Light in 2008.
+After releasing the record Mono No Aware in 2016, and touring it, the band entered a hiatus.
 Frontman Alexei Berrow announced the project had been halted in mid-2020, but that the act may release future material.
-The band announced new activities in July 2021.
+The band announced new activities in July 2021, and in 2024 released two EPs, I Saved these Four Words till the End and The Sky and Sea were Part of Me (or I was Part of Them), followed in September that year by the full-length album How To Be Hopeful.

 History

-Before the band formed, Berrow and Parker both played in different outfits, Panda Love Unit, Twist and Autolight.
+We Left You Sleeping and Gone Now and early works (2005–2006)

 Johnny Foreigner formed in December 2005 in Birmingham, consisting of lead vocalist Alexei Berrow, drummer Junior Elvis Washington Laidley and bassist Daniel Boyle.
 Berrow described the band as "a country band with pretensions".
 This original line-up self-produced and released their first album We Left You Sleeping and Gone Now in 2005 in a hand-made edition of 40 copies.